nlok348/stats220/index.md

 image_append(c(photo, spiderman_original))

 ### *Information about meme*
-* STATS 220 Assignment 1 required an original meme
-* I thought about it long and hard but I do not have a creative bone in my body
-* The meme I ended up with is an adaptation of a pre-existing meme
+Part A of STATS 220 Assignment 1 required the creation of an original meme.
+I thought about it _a lot_ , but since I don't have a single creative bone in my body the best I could come up with was an adaptation of a pre-existing meme.